intel/mlir-extensions/docs/rfcs/XeGPU.md

      	into tensor_desc<8x16xbf16>
 ```

 The example below accepts a memory address and an offset and creates a 1D tensor_desc.
-The tensor_desc describes a 1D vector that is loaded by all work item (WI) threads combined within the subgroup.
+The tensor_desc describes a 1D vector that is loaded by all WI threads combined within the subgroup.
 ```mlir
   #sg_map_a = xegpu.sg_map<wi_layout = [1, 16], wi_data = [1, 1]>
   %tdesc1 = XeGPU.create_nd_tdesc %mem_addr, %offset